laro/Cilia/Old, Discarded Ideas.md

 ## Better Readable Keywords
-- Cilia could have
+- Instead of `class ... : ...` Cilia could have
-    - `class ... extends ...` instead of `class ... : ...`
+    - `class ... extends ...`
        - good for extending base classes
-    - `class ... implements ...` instead of `class ... : ...` for pure abstract classes (like interfaces)
+    - `class ... implements ...` for pure abstract classes (like interfaces)
        - good fit for implementing pure abstract base classes (like interfaces)
 - But then we would have two different keywords.
 And what about mixed cases, i.e. abstract classes with partly function implementation?